ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 }
 ```

-As you can see we simply removed hostNetwork: true configuration option.
+As you can see we removed the "hostNetwork: true" configuration option.

-So, lets check what we have
+So, let's check what we have
 ```bash
 crictl pods
 ```